 When you disable the SSO policy for a user, they will be required to set a password again.
 In some cases, SSO authentication might not be available, so this process includes an email confirmation before letting them set their new password.

 You can also verify that certain domains are in your control.
-In such cases, the new users in your company can perform their registration with SSO right away, and they won’t need to set a Tresorit password at all.
+In such cases, the new users in your company can perform their registration with SSO right away, and they won’t need to click on the invitation link.
 This provides a user friendly first sign-in experience.
-To enable this, please contact support.
+Learn how to verify your domain via this article.